 adj. a gender identity best described as a dynamic mix of boy and girl.
 A person who is gender fluid may always feel like a mix of the two traditional genders, but may feel more man/masculine some days, and more woman/feminine other days

-noun the internal perception of an one’s gender, and how they label themselves, based on how much they align or don’t align with what they understand their options for gender to be.
+noun the internal perception of one’s gender, and how they label themselves, based on how much they align or don’t align with what they understand their options for gender to be.
 Often conflated with biological sex, or sex assigned at birth.

 Gender Normative / Gender Straight